Faye12/CodeWord/Week_12/readme.md

 ### Working Progress on major project

-To make the text more readable, I reduced the number of words and enlarge the size of the font.
+To make the text more readable, I reduced the number of words and enlarged the size of the font.
 And I also applied the variable colours on it so it presented as a modern dance club look.
 In addition, I added a song by mouse clicking.
 I tried use button to play the song instead the mouse click, but the button is too distracted with entire design.
 So I decided to take away the buttom.

 <img width="248" alt="2" src="https://user-images.githubusercontent.com/68985217/96684831-f4b73880-13c7-11eb-86b7-218baf11b94a.png">